DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 #### Activation of geolocation of the country and city of the counterparty by its IP

 CRM form has a built-in ability to geolocate the country and city of the counterparty (site visitor) by its IP.
-For this purpose GeoIP2 module is used.
+For this purpose, GeoIP2 module is used.
 To activate its work:

 - save the [MaxMind](https://dev.maxmind.com/geoip/docs/databases) files of the city and country databases (GeoLite2-Country.mmdb and GeoLite2-City.mmdb) to the media/geodb directory;